4 ways to differentiate your B2B ecommerce checkout

 So you have an ecommerce store.
 You have your product pages, search functions, and up-to-date stock information.
-Your traffic is growing and all seems to be working well.
+You’ve determined your pricing and your traffic is growing.
+All seems to be working well.
 But you aren't seeing conversions the way you would like to.

 1. Net terms

-It's not only common, but expected for businesses to offer customers time to pay for their orders.
+It's not only common, but expected for b2b companies to offer customers time to pay for their orders.
 That's why net terms or trade credit solutions are so important to B2B ecommerce – they enable merchants to extend financing to buyers.
-The B2C equivalent is BNPL.
+The B2C equivalent is Buy Now, Pay Later, or BNPL.

 The difference is that B2B transactions are typically of much higher value.
-So merchants have a lot on the line if a buyer never pays.
+So merchants have a lot on the line if a buyer pays late, or worse-case scenario: never pays.
 To protect against that, merchants need to determine a buyer’s creditworthiness, which is usually done through a slow and tedious application process.

 Luckily, now that’s all changing.
-BNPL for B2B, a once underserved segment, is becoming crowded with players.
-But what you should look out for are the ones that can bring consumer-like ease and convenience to your B2B checkout flow.
-According to a Wunderman Thompson report, 32% of U.S. B2B buyers stated that an easy checkout was the most important thing when it came to online purchasing.
+BNPL for B2B, a once underserved segment, is becoming crowded with players as it establishes itself as a major payment trend.
+But what you should look out for are the ones that can bring consumer-like ease and convenience to your checkout flow.
+According to a Wunderman Thompson report, 32% of U.S. B2B buyers stated that an easy checkout experience was the most important thing when it came to online purchasing.

-When a buyer is ready to complete their purchase, the experience should be nothing short of:
+When a B2B customer is ready to complete their purchase, the experience should be nothing short of:

-• Letting buyers opt in for net terms in no more than a click
+- Letting buyers opt in for real-time net terms in no more than a click

 No buyer wants to wait days or weeks to know if they can get payment terms.
 They have their own buying cycles that are time-sensitive.